TravisWheelerLab/AvxWindowFmIndex/README.md

   struct AwFmIndexConfiguration *restrict const config, const char *fastaSrc, const char *restrict const indexFileSrc);
 ```

+Like all functions that return an 'enum AwFmReturnCode', make sure to check the
+return code to determine if the result was successful or not.
+The function prototypes
+in the header files contain robust documentation about functions, and their possible
+return codes.

 The configuration struct is as follows, the fields are described below: